lucaslui/portal-iot-tpm-backend/readme.md

 <h2 id="contributing"> 🤝 Contributing </h2>

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+[//]: # (Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change).

-Please make sure to update tests as appropriate.
+[//]: # (Please make sure to update tests as appropriate.)

+All kinds of contributions are very welcome and appreciated!

+-   ⭐️ Star the project
+-   🐛 Find and report issues
+-   📥 Submit PRs to help solve issues or add features
+-   ✋ Influence the future of API with feature requests

+And make sure to read the [Contributing Guide](/CONTRIBUTION.md) before making a pull request.

 <h2 id="license"> 📝 License </h2>